This post may contain affiliate links. Please read my disclosure policy.

-Everyone needs a great Italian Meatball Recipe!
-Our tested recipe is easy to make and the results are consistently terrific.
-These Italian styled meatballs are super juicy, tender and delicious, with easy make-ahead and freezable directions too!
+Our tested and perfected Italian Meatball recipe is easy to make and the results are consistently terrific.
+This recipe produces super juicy, tender and delicious meatballs with easy make-ahead and freezable directions too!

 Have you ever done one of those Ancestry DNA Tests for Ethnicity & Genealogy?
 They had a big sale during the holidays so my husband and I bought two kits as a gift for ourselves.
 It takes 6-8 weeks for the results so I haven’t gotten mine back yet, but I’m pretty sure it will say I’m from Irish and Scottish heritage.

-Italian or not, I absolutely

-love adore Italian food.
+Italian roots or not, we absolutely adore Italian food.

 I long to visit Italy and drink copious amounts of red wine, eat my weight in fresh crusty bread dipped in olive oil, savor salty bites of amazing olives and cheese, and of course, slurp up bowls of homemade pasta topped with plenty of tomato sauce.

 There are so many things I love about these meatballs and they’re easily adaptable too.

 I like to use a combination of beef, veal and pork for these meatballs.
 Our butcher sells it all in one package making it super easy.
 However, if your butcher doesn’t assemble it that way, no worries.
 Just use a combination of beef and pork or just a package of 80-85% beef.

 My mom always used beef and her meatballs were terrific.
 She also used white bread soaked in milk as a filler, but I never have white bread in the house.
 We normally use Panko or seasoned breadcrumbs, whatever we have on hand.

 The only ingredients that are essential and not negotiable are fresh garlic, fresh parsley, and fresh grated Parmesan cheese.